bpollack/hayom/README.md

     hayom --on 'last Tuesday'

+## Editing

+For any of the filtering commands, if you add `-e`/`--edit`, those entries will pop up in the editor of your choice.
+There, you can add extra entries, change timestamps, delete entries, and whatever else floats your boat.
+For example, to edit everything I wrote yesterday, I might do

+    hayom -f yesterday -e

 ## Multiple Journals

 You can have multiple journals.
 If you do, simply specify the journal you want